Shelby Rogers: 2022: Major quarterfinal & top 40 in doubles, WTA 500 final & top 30 in singles

-On January 10, 2022, after reaching the quarterfinals with a defeat over world No. 6 and third seed, Maria Sakkari, at the Adelaide International, she reached a new career-high in singles at No. 36.
+On 10 January 2022, after reaching the quarterfinals with a defeat over world No. 6 and third seed, Maria Sakkari, at the Adelaide International, she recorded a new career-high in singles at No. 36.

 In doubles, she reached the quarterfinals of the Australian Open, partnering Petra Martić.
 Following the tournament, she reached also a new career-high in the top 40, on 28 February 2022.
 She hired Piotr Sierzputowski, Iga Świątek's former coach, around this time.

 At the French Open, she upset world No. 9, Danielle Collins, to reach the third round for the third time in her career before losing to 20th seed Daria Kasatkina.

-At the Libéma Open, she reached semifinals defeating Kirsten Flipkens.
+At the Rosmalen Open, she reached the semifinals defeating Kirsten Flipkens.
 However, she lost to top seed Aryna Sabalenka.

-At the Silicon Valley Classic, she reached again the semifinals defeating Bianca Andreescu, top seed Maria Sakkari again (her third top-5 career win) and Amanda Anisimova.
+At the Silicon Valley Classic, she reached the semifinals again defeating Bianca Andreescu, top seed Maria Sakkari again (the third top-5 win in her career) and Amanda Anisimova.
 She did not lose a set in the three matches, while only dropping 18 games.
 She ended up reaching the third final and first at a WTA 500 event in her career, defeating Veronika Kudermetova, also in straight sets.
 She lost to seventh seed Daria Kasatkina in the final.
-As a result, she reached top 30 in singles, on 8 August 2022.
+As a result, she entered the top 30 in singles, on 8 August 2022.

-2023
+2023–24: Hiatus, comeback and retirement

-Rogers started the 2023 season at the 2 Adelaide Internationals.
-At the Australian Open, Rogers lost in the second round to Aryna Sabalenka in straight sets.
+Rogers started the 2023 season at the two Adelaide Internationals.
+At the Australian Open, she lost in the second round to eventual champion, Aryna Sabalenka, in straight sets.

+At the Charleston Open, she advanced to the round of 16 defeating 13th seed Danielle Collins and Caty McNally, before losing to defending champion and eventual runner-up, fourth seed Belinda Bencic.

+Seeded 33rd at the Madrid Open, she reached the third round for the first time at this tournament defeating Ana Bogdan, before losing to another Romanian, 31st seed Irina Camelia Begu.

+After a hiatus of more than half a year, Rogers returned to the WTA Tour at the 2024 Australian Open, suffering a straight sets defeat in the first round against Emma Raducanu.

+She also entered the main draw at the Miami Open using protected ranking, and won her first match after being back over wildcard Linda Fruhvirtová before losing to Anastasia Pavlyuchenkova.

+On 23 August 2024, Rogers announced her impending retirement from professional tour, with the US Open as her final tournament.
+She lost in the first round to sixth seed Jessica Pegula.